▪Simulation Results of Risks and Opportunities

 Strengthening supply chain resilience:

-Enterprises implement supply chain management through supplier evaluation, auditing and counseling; and increase the source of raw material supply to improve the resilience of the supply chain.
+Implement supply chain management through supplier evaluation, auditing and counseling, and increase the sources of raw material supplies to improve the resilience of the supply chain.

 Risk 002- The cost of transition to low-carbon technologies